In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 1

-Obtain the frequency distribution from Exercise 16 in Section 2-1.
-This table should include the class intervals (or bins) and their corresponding frequencies.
-Ensure you have this data ready to construct the histogram.
+Step 1: Review the frequency distribution provided in Exercise 13 of Section 2-1.
+Identify the class intervals (bins) and their corresponding frequencies.
+These will form the basis for constructing the histogram.

-Label the x-axis of the histogram with the class intervals (bins) and the y-axis with the frequencies.
-The x-axis represents the range of tornado occurrences, while the y-axis represents how often they occur within each range.
+Step 2: On graph paper or using statistical software, label the x-axis with the class intervals (e.g., commute time ranges) and the y-axis with the frequencies.
+Ensure the axes are properly scaled to accommodate the data.

 Verified video answer for a similar problem: